Key takeaways

 Will you handle GST, TDS, and income tax end to end, including notices?

 Yes.
-We compute and file GST and TDS returns, reconcile books to returns, and prepare income tax workings.
+We compute and file GST and TDS returns, reconcile books to returns via GSTN API 2.0 (live since April 2026), and prepare income tax workings.
 If a notice arrives, we prepare responses based on ledgers, reconciliations, and documentary evidence.
 You approve submissions, we execute.

 How quickly can you onboard and produce the first clean reconciliation?

-Typical onboarding is one to two weeks, depending on access to prior data, bank statements, and volume.
-First clean reconciliation usually lands in the first month close.
-Where gaps exist, we schedule a one time clean up, then switch to steady cadence.
+Typical onboarding is seven to ten days, depending on access to prior data, bank statements, and volume.
+First clean reconciliation lands in the first month close.
+Where gaps exist, we schedule a one time clean up, then switch to steady monthly cadence.

-What does it cost compared to a traditional outsourced accountant?
+What does CA-led virtual accounting cost compared to traditional outsourcing?